 While ethanol is better for the environment, it is not good for the small engine in a Poulan Pro chainsaw.

 Ethanol attracts moisture from the air to the fuel system.
 The ethanol and water mixture will leave behind a sticky varnish that can gum up the fuel system and cause fuel restrictions and failures.

-Poulan Pro chainsaws require gasoline and oil mixed at a ratio of 50:1.
+Poulan Pro chainsaws require gasoline and oil mixed at a ratio of 50:1 or 40:1 (depending on your mode).
 Use a gas that has a minimum octane rating of 87 and a maximum ethanol content of 10%.